ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 The data sent in the POST is defined in {{SCTfeedback-dataformat}}.

-HTTPS servers MUST perform a number of sanity checks on SCTs from clients before storing them:
+HTTPS servers perform a number of sanity checks on SCTs from clients before storing them:

-  1. if a bit-wise compare of the SCT matches one already in the store, discard
+  1. if a bit-wise compare of the SCT matches one already in the store, the SCT MAY be discarded

-  2. if the SCT can't be verified to be a valid SCT for the accompanying leaf cert, issued by a known log, discard
+  2. if the SCT can't be verified to be a valid SCT for the accompanying leaf cert, issued by a known log, the SCT MUST be discarded

-  3. if the leaf cert is not for a domain that the server is authoritative for, discard
+  3. if the leaf cert is not for a domain that the server is authoritative for, the SCT MUST be discarded

 Check number 1 is a pure optimisation.
 Check number 2 is to prevent spamming and attacks where an adversary can fill up the store prior to